Konishi Yukinaga: Popular culture

 Yukinaga is one of the few samurai who have more appearances in Korean pop culture than in Japanese pop culture.
 He often appeared as a major villain in Korean dramas.
 He was treated more sympathetically in novels.
-7nyeon jeonjaeng, the definitive Korean Imjin War novel, by Kim Seong-han portrayed him as a tragic anti-hero who tried to stop the war to no avail.
+The Korean novel 7 nyeon jeonjaeng, by Kim Seong-han, portrayed him as a tragic anti-hero who tried to stop Hideyoshi's invasion of Korea to no avail.

-Award-winning Japanese novelist, Shūsaku Endō, portrayed him as being jealous of Takayama Ukon, who was able to gracefully abandon everything and devote his entire life to God.
-Meanwhile, Yukinaga was a "weak man" who suffered an inferiority complex from being unable to abandon the muddy world and live a clean life as a Christian.
+Award-winning Japanese novelist Shūsaku Endō portrayed him as being jealous of Takayama Ukon, who was able to gracefully abandon everything and devote his entire life to God.
+Yukinaga was described as a "weak man" who suffered an inferiority complex from being unable to abandon the muddy world and live a clean life as a Christian.
 Endo's Yukinaga was, in fact, a person who endured a heavy cross without abandoning it even if he had to crawl on the dirt and he did it without expecting anything in return.